nivdaboosh/project/README.md

 In order to run the project, Clone the git and download our two implemented directories, including two mains, and the classes Iris.cpp, Iris.h, and the CMakeList.txt.

-first, in order to make a directory "build" and compile, these are the commands : mkdir build cd build cmake .. make
+first, in order to make a directory "build" and compile, these are the commands : mkdir build, cd build, cmake .., make

-Then you should run the server with: cd server
+Then you should run the server with: cd server,
 ./Server

-And at last, to run the clients use: cd client
+And at last, to run the clients use: cd client,
 ./Client

 Good luck !